dsimon21/hyperbolic-isometries/README.md

 To run the program enter ./isom -a [real number] -b [real number] -c [real number] -d [real number]

 # Program commands
-Press s to enter add points mode \
+Note: you will need to click on the popup window once to begin using these commands Press s to enter add points mode \
 Press e to exit add points mode \
 Press i to see the isometry \